Dussehra 2019: 10 amazing facts about Ravana

 It happened when Ravana wanted Shiva to relocate from Kailash to Lanka, for this he lift the mountain.
 But Shiva put down his foot onto the mountain and crushed the Ravana’s finger with his one toe.
 Ravana roar with pain but he knew Shiva’s power and so he started performing Shiva Tandav Strotam.
 And it is said that Ravana had designed the lute known as Rudra-Veena using one of his 10 heads as the lute’s gourd, from one of his arms as the beam and his nerves as the string.
 By seeing this Shiva got impressed and named him Ravana, the person who roars loud.

-2. Amazing to know that Ravana had performed a Yagya for Ram and when he was dying, he had imparted valuable knowledge to Lakshman.
+2. Amazing to know is that Ravana had performed a Yagya for Rama and when he was dying, he had imparted valuable knowledge to Lakshmana.

-According to Ramayan, it is said that Ram’s army created the bridge to Lanka and for that they wanted Shiva’s blessing for which they set up a Yagya.
-And the biggest truth at that time was that Ravana was the biggest bhakt of Shiva in the entire world and he was half Brahman, so he was the best person to perform yagya.
-So, for this Ravana performed the yagya and gave Ram his blessings.
+According to Ramayana, it is said that Rama’s army created the bridge to Lanka, For this, they set up a Yagya for Shiva's blessings.
+And the biggest truth at that time was that Ravana was the biggest bhakt of Shiva in the entire world.
+He was half Brahman also.
+Therefore, he was the best person to perform yagya.
+In this way, Ravana performed the yagya and gave Rama his blessings.

 Also, we all know that Ravana was the most learned scholar to ever lived.
-Ram told Lakshman to sit beside Ravana when he was dying and learn important lessons in statecraft and diplomacy.
+Ram told Lakshmana to sit beside Ravana when he was dying and learn important lessons in statecraft and diplomacy.

-Weragantota in Mahiyangana, Thotupola Kanda at Horton Plains, Wariyapola in Kurunegala and Gurulupotha in Mahiyangana are some of the places in Sri Lanka that are still reffered as airports Ravana used.
+Weragantota in Mahiyangana, Thotupola Kanda at Horton Plains, Wariyapola in Kurunegala and Gurulupotha in Mahiyangana are some of the places in Sri Lanka that are still referred as airports and Ravana used them.
 Also, Ravana was an extraordinary Veena player as it is believed that he had a keen interest in music.